Gowiem/where_am_i/README.md

 # WhereAmI

-A simple command line app that approximates the user's location and uploads it online to Gowiem/whereami.com.
+A simple Elixir command-line program that approximates the user's location and uploads it online to Gowiem/whereami.com.
 This is meant to be run on a Cron schedule each day.

+## Dependencies

+1. Elixir -- `brew install elixir`

 ## Running

+1. `mix deps.get`
-1. `mix escript.build`
+2. `mix escript.build`
-2. `./where_am_i`
+3. `./where_am_i`